Overview article for all analysis from 2025 DfE datasets

 1. A level

-A level England and A level Jersey - the 2025 DfE benchmark will be integrated into Connect and Summit at 8.30am on 19 February 2026.
+A level England and A level Jersey - the 2025 DfE benchmark were integrated into Connect and Summit at 8.30am on 19 February 2026.

-The 2025 DfE national dataset will be deployed retrospectively to all KS5 gradepoints for the academic year 2024-2025, including results from 2025 examinations.
-This will therefore replace the previous 2019 DfE benchmark on our National (toggle 1) gradepoint selector.
-This means that if you have used this dataset for the analysis of outcomes and determination of development priorities in August/September 2025, there are likely to be changes to this analysis.
+The 2025 DfE national dataset was deployed retrospectively to all KS5 gradepoints for the academic year 2024-2025, including results from 2025 examinations.
+This therefore replaced the previous 2019 DfE benchmark on our National (toggle 1) gradepoint selector.
+This means that if you have used this dataset for the analysis of outcomes and determination of development priorities in August/September 2025, there are likely to have been changes to this analysis.

-The Alps Customer benchmark for 2024-2025 will remain on the Customer (toggle 2) selector.
-If you have made development judgements using this dataset there will be no change to your analysis.
+The Alps Customer benchmark for 2024-2025 remains on the Customer (toggle 2) selector.
+If you have made development judgements using this dataset there has been no change to your analysis.

-Note that the LIBF qualifications form part of this release as does the L3 Core Maths.
+Note that the LIBF qualifications formed part of this release as did the L3 Core Maths.

-Monitoring 2025-2026: The 2025 DfE national benchmark will become the default benchmark for these students.
+Monitoring 2025-2026: The 2025 DfE national benchmark is now the default benchmark for these students.
 It had previously been the DfE 2019 dataset as we felt this was the most representative benchmark for this cohort in terms of prior attainment and outcome context.
 This means that your tracking analysis may have changed with the switch of datasets.

 High level summary from A level outcomes 2025

 The value-added outcomes for the DfE 2025 national dataset for A level is very similar to the Alps Customer benchmark for 2025.
-Therefore if you have been monitoring your current Year Groups against this Customer benchmark, you are likely to see little change in your analysis.
+Therefore if you have been monitoring your current Year Groups against this Customer benchmark, you are likely to have seen little change in your analysis.

 2. KS5 Vocational

-The release of KS5 Vocational benchmarks in March will contain the following qualification types:
+The release of KS5 Vocational benchmarks in March contains the following qualification types:

 L3 BTECs